 |Programme Details ||Officers ||Staffs ||Workmen ||Trainees ||Total |

-Vigilance Department continues to function with particular emphasis on the aspects ofpreventive and corrective vigilance.
+Vigilance group continues to function with particular emphasis on the aspects ofpreventive and corrective vigilance.
 Strict vigil was exercised over various activities aspart of Preventive Vigilance measures and suggestions were made to the Management forsystem improvement.
 Company also observed Vigilance Awareness Week from 31.10.2016 to05.11.2016.

 Employees of the Company are the most important constituent and Company understandsthat without their motivation and development Company can not progress.
 The Company hasbeen analyzing developmental needs in technical and managerial areas and providesrequisite training and exposure to the employees at all levels in the area on ProfessionalExcellence through Motivation Advance Engine Combustion & Diagnostics CompetenceBuilding for Effective Management Healthcare Services Part Programming for CNC MachinesLeadership Strategies for Building Excellence Quest for Excellence Imperatives for IndiaPSUs Health Safety Environment Protection through Legal Reforms & technologicalInnovations Building & Leading Effective Teams Safety Engineering & ManagementValue Based Management Legal framework for Cost Audit Compliances Finance forNon-finance Executives International Commercial Practices Energy Conservation HouseKeeping etc.